Indonesia Visa: Complete Guide to Bali Visa on Arrival 2026 (VoA)

 This convenient option allows eligible travellers to apply and pay for their visas online before their arrival, streamlining the immigration process upon landing.

-How to get a Visa on Arrival
+How to get a Visa on Arrival: Entry Requirements and Application Process

-Visa requirements:
+Visa requirements

 If you want to obtain the Bali Visa on Arrival, make sure you fulfil the following requirements.